cw062/Ham-or-Spam/README.md

 # Ham-or-Spam
-Ham or spam filter using Scikit-learn
+Ham or spam filter and sentiment analysis using Scikit-learn